How To Convert Hard Money Leads To Actual Loans

 Stop Asking People to Fill Out Loan Applications

-For years, the standard call-to-action was fill out a loan application or call us or email us.
+For years, the standard call-to-action was to fill out a loan application or call us or email us.
 That approach is broken.
 I changed the primary call-to-action across Hard Money Bankers to one simple thing: book a calendar appointment.

 Here is why this works.
 When somebody books a time on your calendar, they treat it seriously.
 They get reminders built into the calendar platform.
 They show up because they committed to a specific slot.
 Most loan applications have 5, 10, even 20 fields on them.
 People fall out of that process before they even start.